CommonGuide/commonguide-website/src/pages/get-started.md

 ### 4. Ferment.
 Run the policy and iterate!

-Let your group run as normal and learn from
+Let your group run as normal and learn from what works well and what doesn't!

+If you think that your improvement would benefit others, please make a pull request to the curation you forked from!

 #### 4.1 Sign up to the Loomio forum